 The total income in in terms of food and cash as expressed inform of actual monetary value and the proportion in percentage and as expressed in kilocalories indicates; that the very poor and poor households depend more on casual labour and own crop sold and consumed.
-The total income for the very poor households is approximately 272,480 naira per annum (\$1,376) which is over 200% Kcal.
-Casual labour contribute significantly to the total income, own crop consumption also account for about 20% for the very poor and 40% of total energy requirement for the poor households.
+The total income for the very poor households is approximately 441,527 naira per annum (\$2,229).
+Casual labour and self-employment contribute significantly to the total income, own crop consumption also account for about 20% for the very poor and 40% of total energy requirement for the poor households.
 The very poor and poor households were able to meet their minimum energy requirement in the reference year.
 That is to say they were able to meet the survival and livelihood protection thresholds.

-Apart from the contribution to their total income coming from casual labour and crops sales, selfemployment like petty trades usually plays an important role when labour demand falls from December to March in adding to the total income of the very poor and poor households, though with changing situation and during the lean season, this income will drop considerably and households will resolve to coping strategy to survive.
+Apart from the contribution to their total income coming from casual labour and crops sales, self-employment like petty trades usually plays an important role when labour demand falls from December to March in adding to the total income of the very poor and poor households, though with changing situation and during the lean season, this income will drop considerably and households will resolve to coping strategy to survive.

-When compared with the middle and better off households; whose bulk of total income comes from own crop sold, animal sold and self-employment.
-Own crop sold for middle income value at 338,526 naira (\$2,121) about 285% and for the better-off income value at about 620,234 naira (\$3,132) about 522%, self-employment for the middle income value at 638,904 naira (\$3,227) about 538% and animal sold for better-off value at 366,352 naira (\$1,850) contribute significantly to the total income of the better- off, since they serve as markets intermediaries collecting crops and livestock and storing grains during harvest and to resale during scarcity or lean season.
-Animal products consumed like meat and milk also added significantly to the total income of the middle and better-off households; contributing about 21% for the better-off and 29% for the middle households value at 24,690 naira (\$125) for better-off and 17,358 naira (\$88) for middle income.
-The overall result shows no initial survival and livelihood protection thresholds for all the wealth groups in the zone analyzed.
+When compared with the middle and better off households; who's bulk of total income comes from animal sold and self-employment.
+Own crop sold for middle income value at 209,473 naira (\$1,058) and for the better-off income value at about 488.272 naira (\$2,466), self-employment for the middle income value at 320,269 naira (\$1,618) and animal sold for better-off value at 505,997 naira (\$2,556) contribute significantly to the total income of the better- off, since they serve as markets intermediaries collecting crops and livestock and storing grains during harvest and to resale during scarcity or lean season.